exzvor/freedevopsworkspace/README.md

 Linux, and choosing a programming language.
 By the way you can start [here](https://github.com/exzvor/freedevopsworkspace/blob/main/intro/intro.md) to get familiar with some concepts.

 ### How to use
 View the repository navigation below.
 Select the desired level and task.
-In folder with the take there are `task.md` and `solution.md` in general case.
+In folder with the take there are `README.md` that contains the task itself and `solution.md` in general case.

 ### Collaboration
 If you want to help in the development of the project, become a co-author of the workspace,